bazbt3/rssupdatemasto/README.md

 # What is 'rssupdatemasto'?
 A Python 3 application to post to Mastodon when nominated RSS feeds are updated.

-The application is currently being tested on my Mac.
+The application is currently tested on my Mac.
 Whilst it can run standalone it's more likely to be useful when run automatically and periodically as a cron job on a server or at a dedicated web host.

 ### Calling it from the command line:
 `python3 rssupdatemasto.py`.